Ayma-n/cs33-debugging-fall24/README.md

 strncmp: Passed 7 tests, Failed 3 tests | 70.000000%
 ```

-Good luck and please email us if you have any questions (cs0330headtas@lists.brown.edu).
+Good luck and please email us if you have any questions (ayman_benjelloun_touimi@brown.edu, matthias_yee@brown.edu, nathan_harbison@brown.edu).
 We're rooting for you!